TrevorMills/formidable-plus/readme.txt

 Tags: formidable, forms, table, new field-type Requires at least: 2.5 ( Formidable Pro 1.07.04 or higher is required ) Tested up to: 4.1.1
-Stable tag: 2.0.1beta
+Stable tag: 2.0.2

 This plugin adds a new field type to the Formidable Pro plugin.
 It allows you to add a table to your form.

-Please Note: Version 2.0.1beta is a release to work with Formidable Pro version 2.
+Please Note: Versions 2.x are released to work with Formidable Pro version 2.
 If you have any issues at all, please contact me.

 == Description ==